-It used to be that new homes cost more than older homes, but that's not necessarily true across the board anymore.
+It used to be that new homes or model homes cost more than older homes, but that's not necessarily true across the board anymore.
 As land costs increase, the size of new home lots has shrunk.
 Especially in California, where one can practically crawl through a bedroom window and into the window of the home next door.
 Homes are that close in proximity.

 Another reason today's construction is sometimes cheaper is that it's less expensive to use 2 x 4 pine framing or engineered wood over 2 x 6 redwood and to use drywall instead of plaster.
 Buyers who look at inner-city homes in desirable neighborhoods will find, on average, larger lot sizes, and the homes will cost more than entry-level new homes being developed in new subdivisions outside the city.

 Here are advantages and disadvantages to consider when trying to determine whether you should buy a newer home or an older home.